-intense pulsed light
+intense pulsed light in Wiesbaden

-The well-known IPL procedure stands for Intense Pulsed Light.
+The well-known IPL-hair-removal-method stands for Intense Pulsed Light.
 It is often used for the permanent removal of body hair.
 Here, pure and non-focused light pulses are used.
 Thus, this method does not belong to conventional lasers.
 Thanks to the adjustable wavelength, all needs of the patient can be covered individually.

 In the IPL method, flash lamp devices are used, which release very short light pulses, with a length of 200 to 300 milliseconds and an energy of 12 to 120 joules per square centimetre.